-NOTE I - SUBSEQUENT EVENTS
+NOTE H - SUBSEQUENT EVENTS

-Management has performed an analysis of the activities and transactions subsequent to September 30, 2017, to determine the need for any adjustments to and/or disclosures within the audited financial statements for the year ended September 30, 2017.
-Management has performed their analysis through May 14, 2018, the audit completion date.
+Management has performed an analysis of the activities and transactions subsequent to September 30, 2020, to determine the need for any adjustments to and/or disclosures within the audited financial statements for the year ended September 30, 2020.
+As a result of the spread of COVID-19, economic uncertainties have risen which are likely to negatively impact operating results, though such potential impact is unknown at this time.
+Management has performed their analysis through April 19, 2021, the audit completion date.

-NOTE J - RISK MANAGEMENT
+NOTE I - RISK MANAGEMENT